 - Flora and Fauna of the National Park

 Kgalagadi Transfrontier National Park is endowed with rich and varied wildlife species including migratory herds of large herbivores and mammalian predators such as the blue wildebeests, South African lions, Elands, Red hartebeests, brown hyenas, Cheetahs, Springbok, leopards and spotted hyenas among others.
-Majority of the animals gather within the dry river beds and water holes.
-Not only that, this Southern Africa National Park is a haven to more than 200 species of birds such as the secretary bird, vultures, buzzards, eagles and many others.
+The majority of the animals gather within the dry river beds and water holes.
+Not only that, this Southern Africa National Park is a haven for more than 200 species of birds such as the secretary bird, vultures, buzzards, eagles, and many others.

 - Activities within Kgalagadi Transfrontier National Park